taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 # leanpub-end-insert
 ~~~~~~~~

 That was the second part of the "Hands On" chapter that introduced the hiding notification functionality.
 The third and last part of the "Hands On" chapter will introduce asynchronous actions to hide a notification after a couple of seconds.
 As mentioned earlier, you wouldn't need a library to solve this problem.
 You could simply built on the JavaScript timeout functionality.
 But for the sake of learning about asynchronous actions, you will use Redux Thunk.
-It's up to you to exchange it with another asynchronours actions library afterward for the sake of learning about the alternatives.
+It's up to you to exchange it with another asynchronous actions library afterward for the sake of learning about the alternatives.

 First, you have to install the [redux-thunk](https://github.com/gaearon/redux-thunk) on the command line: